Rockoon: Early atmospheric research

 The Office of Naval Research (USA ONR) used the Loki in some of its Rockoon launches, lofting the Loki to high altitudes on a helium balloon before firing, for upper atmosphere research.
-The first Rockoon launch of the Loki I occurred on Jul 1 1955 from shipboard off the coast of Greenland.
+The first Rockoon launch of the Loki I occurred on Jul 1, 1955, from shipboard off the coast of Greenland.

-During July–October 1955 instrumented Loki I and Deacon rockets were successfully balloon launched (Rockoons) from shipboard off the coast of Greenland in cosmic-ray studies by The University of Iowa research group.
-Army Ordnance supplied JPL-developed Loki rockets and ONR sponsored the project.
+During July–October 1955, instrumented Loki I and Deacon rockets were successfully balloon-launched (Rockoons) from shipboard off the coast of Greenland in cosmic-ray studies by the University of Iowa research group.
+Army Ordnance supplied JPL-developed Loki rockets, and ONR sponsored the project.

-The first attempt of the Deacon Rockoon on Aug 21 1952 06:25 GMT from the Arctic Ocean 80.1 N x 68.5 W was a failure.
-However, success came on Aug 9 1953 in the Atlantic Ocean, Launch Site 11 Launch Point 10 74.38 N x 71.93 W, at 05:54 GMT.
-This was quickly followed by another success on Aug 30 1953 20:46 GMT, at Atlantic Ocean Launch Site 11 Launch Point 13 53.13 N, 54.75 W.
+The first attempt of the Deacon Rockoon on Aug 21, 1952, 06:25 GMT from the Arctic Ocean 80.1 N x 68.5 W was a failure.
+However, success came on Aug 9, 1953, in the Atlantic Ocean, Launch Site 11, Launch Point 10 74.38 N x 71.93 W, at 05:54 GMT.
+This was quickly followed by another success on Aug 30, 1953, 20:46 GMT, at Atlantic Ocean Launch Site 11 Launch Point 13 53.13 N, 54.75 W.

-In September 1957, as part of the U.S. contributions for the International Geophysical Year, thirty-six rockoons were launched from Navy icebreaker in Atlantic, Pacific, and Antarctic areas ranging from 75° N. to 72° S. latitude, as part of the scientific program headed by Van Allen together with Lawrence J. Cahill of the University of Iowa.
+In September 1957, as part of the U.S. contributions for the International Geophysical Year, thirty-six rockoons were launched from the Navy icebreaker in Atlantic, Pacific, and Antarctic areas ranging from 75° N. to 72° S. latitude, as part of the scientific program headed by Van Allen together with Lawrence J. Cahill of the University of Iowa.
 These were the first known upper atmosphere rocket soundings in the Antarctic area.
 Launched from IGY Rockoon Launch Site 2, Atlantic Ocean; Latitude: 0.83° N, Longitude: 0.99° W.

 Recent usage

 More recently, the JP Aerospace company has developed and used rockoons as part of its space access plans.
-Additionally, Iowa State University, the University of Alabama in Huntsville, and Purdue University (Purdue Orbital) have started programs to develop rockoons and significant work has been recently done by Leo Aerospace based in Los Angeles and a Romanian space company, ARCASPACE.
-The Spanish company Zero2infinity plans to launch a toroid shaped rocket from a balloon called Bloostar in 2018 to carry micro satellites to low Earth orbit.
-UK base company, B2Space is developing the concept to launch small satellites into low Earth orbit.
-The American company Deimos-One is developing an AI assisted concept to launch rockets and carry satellites to low Earth orbit.
+Additionally, Iowa State University, the University of Alabama in Huntsville, and Purdue University (Purdue Orbital) have started programs to develop rockoons and significant work has been recently done by Leo Aerospace, based in Los Angeles, and a Romanian space company, ARCASPACE.
+The Spanish company Zero2infinity plans to launch a toroid-shaped rocket from a balloon called Bloostar in 2018 to carry micro satellites to low Earth orbit.
+UK-based company, B2Space, is developing the concept to launch small satellites into low Earth orbit.
+The American company Deimos-One is developing an AI-assisted concept to launch rockets and carry satellites to low Earth orbit.

 The University of Washington investigated Rockoon launches between 2006 and 2014.